 To run multiple lines of codes, you need to first choose the required lines and then either use the Run button in the toolbar or use the shortcut: Ctrl +Enter (windows OS).

-Note: In RStudio, the codes that are executed will be automatically
+Note: In RStudio, the codes that are executed will be automatically inserted into the console where the output will be displayed.

 If you are curious and want to surf more about editing and execution of an R program, please visit How to edit and execute R code in RStudio.